DripMicro/anaylistic_platform/docs/outsource-projects/06-design/06-design.md

 https://xd.adobe.com/view/f9a10637-2acd-4f86-83ef-62643f9c2c9d-acf2/

-As can see system is rather basic, around 20 screens, should have clean simple look
+As can see the system is rather basic, with around 20 screens, and should have a clean simple look

 We want to convert the design to Figma, modernize and improve it